AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     }
     ```

-    In the above method a new `HashMap` is used to capture the properties we want to expose as JSON.
-Notice that existing methods like `getName()` and `getOccupations()` are used. `@type` represents the unique resource type of the component, this allows a client to easily identify events and/or triggers based on the type of component.
+    In the above method, a new `HashMap` is used to capture the properties to be exposed as JSON.
+Notice that existing methods like `getName()` and `getOccupations()` are used.
+The `@type` represents the unique resource type of the component, it allows a client to easily identify events and/or triggers based on the type of component.

     The `ObjectMapper` is used to serialize the properties and return a JSON string.
 This JSON string can then be injected into the data layer.

 1. Open a terminal window.
 Build and deploy just the `core` module using your Maven skills:

     ```shell
     $ cd aem-guides-wknd/core